- Areas of Study

 - Contribution to the professional discipline

-Students who are enrolled in the Literacy Megacourse and who have applied for financial aid from SIL-UND are automatically considered for the literacy scholarships.
+Students who are enrolled in the Literacy Megacourse and who have applied for financial aid from SIL-UND (as described above) are automatically considered for the literacy scholarships.

 "Training the trainer" scholarships

 SIL-UND wants to actively promote development of similar training programs in other parts of the world.
-Therefore, it provides extra scholarship help to people with the following characteristics:
+Therefore, it considers offering extra scholarship help to people with the following characteristics:

 - already have field experience in linguistics, literacy, or other language development activities with lesser-studied languages